wjoe2046/unit-12-testing/README.md

 - [ ] Take some time to really get an understanding of the application.
   - How does the app get and display the list of markets from the server?
   - How does the app manage state and logic?
+  - Remember that in real-life codebases, you may not recognize or understand all of the tooling, and you don't have to!
+It should generally be enough to get a rough idea of the feature set and where business logic lives.
   - Read over the functions in `server/db/markets.js` to understand how our simplified DB works
 - [ ] Ensure your build steps work by running `npm start` and navigating your browser to `http://localhost:3000`
 - [ ] Check the Chrome dev console and make sure it is free of errors before continuing